 As explained in the Overview , there are several types of small bowel cancer, and survival rates are different for each.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate for adenocarcinoma that has not spread outside the small intestine and can be surgically removed (stage I, see Stages and Grades for more information) is 55%.
 Survival is worse if the cancer has spread outside the small intestine.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with small bowel cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.

 To continue reading this guide, use the menu on the left side of your screen to choose another section.